Go Back

 Notes

-Ginger quantity and infusion time also require precision because its influence is disproportionate to its small weight.
+Ginger quantity and infusion time require precision because its influence is disproportionate to its small weight.
 About 5–6 grams of thinly sliced ginger infused for 5–7 minutes adds gentle warmth and depth that is felt rather than clearly identified.
 More ginger or longer steeping pushes the drink out of balance.

 Mint choice matters in a brief cold infusion.
 Spearmint gives the cleanest, sweetest cooling effect and integrates smoothly with pineapple and white tea.
 Peppermint can be used if necessary, but in slightly smaller quantity and for only 4–5 minutes to avoid overpowering the drink.